Publishing Frequency: 4 Issues Per Year (Quartly)

 Census data revisited. (n.d.).
 Retrieved March 9, 2009, from Harvard, Psychology of Population website, http://harvard.edu/data/index.php

-Prof. Dr. Iram Khalid
+Dr. Iram Khalid

 Chief Editor